antonvmironov/rick-and-morty-app/Libs/RickAndMortyEpisodesLib/Tests/test_coverage_plan.md

 - [ ] All checklist items completed
 - [ ] All new tests passing
 - [ ] Coverage report updated

+### Clarifications and Exclusions

+- Static `.dummy` and `.preview` values must be tested to ensure they load without crashing, but only a few fields (e.g., `id`, `name`) should be asserted.
+Do not deeply test their contents.
+- `dummy`/`preview` values used only for debugging or SwiftUI previews are not considered production-relevant and should not receive full test coverage.
+- Decoding failure coverage must include a basic "invalid JSON" test for each domain model, but do not exhaustively test missing fields or malformed enums.
+- Code coverage percentage is not the goal; focus is on critical logic paths.
+- No UI or snapshot tests are in scope.
+- All tests must be implemented using `swift-testing` only.
+No other libraries should be introduced for property-based or unit testing.